moq-wg/moq-transport/draft-ietf-moq-transport.md

 implementation dependent what happens to objects that have already been received and possibly scheduled.

-_Publisher Priority_ is a priority number associated with an indiviaul schedulable object.
-It is specified in the header of the respective peep or datagram, and is the same for all objects in a single peep.
+_Publisher Priority_ is a priority number associated with an individual schedulable object.
+It is specified in the header of the respective subgroup or datagram, and is the same for all objects in a single subgroup.

 _Group Order_ is a property of an invidual subscription.
 It can be either 'Ascending' (groups with lower group ID are sent first), or 'Descending'